 An inequality is used in algebra to compare two quantities that may have different values.
 The number line can help you understand inequalities.
 Remember that on the number line the numbers get larger as they go from left to right.
 So if we know that b is greater than a, it means that b is to the right of a on the number line.
-We use the symbols < and > for inequalities.
+We use the symbols a and a for inequalities.

 The expressions a < b and a > b can be read from left-to-right or right-to-left, though in English we usually read from left-to-right.
-In general, a < b is equivalent to $b > a$.
-For example, $7 < 11$ is equivalent to $11 > 7$. a > b is equivalent to $b < a$.
-For example, $17 > 4$ is equivalent to $4 < 17$.
+In general, a < b is equivalent to b > a.
+For example, 7 < 11 is equivalent to 11 > 7. a > b is equivalent to b < a.
+For example, 17 > 4 is equivalent to 4 < 17.

 When we write an inequality symbol with a line under it, such as $a \le b$, it means a < b or a = b.
 We read this a is less than or equal to b.
-Also, if we put a slash through an equal sign, \ne it means not equal.
+Also, if we put a slash through an equal sign, \neq it means not equal.